symfony/symfony-docs/components/using_components.rst

 How to Install and Use the Symfony Components
 =============================================

-If you're starting a new project (or already have a project) that will use one or more components, the easiest way to integrate everything is with `Composer`_.
+If you are starting a new project (or already have a project) that will use one or more components, the easiest way to integrate everything is with `Composer`_.
 Composer is smart enough to download the component(s) that you need and take care of autoloading so that you can begin using the libraries immediately.